PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 covers pooled or Mean statistics, stacked FC/1x1-Conv heads, optional unary gates/output bridges, and its existing nested specialized variants.
-Their complete 482-line and 977-line implementations are AST-identical to checkpoint `5f5de07`; the lowerer retains compatibility wrappers and the original six and nine production positions pending indexed migration.
+Their complete 482-line and 977-line implementations are AST-identical to checkpoint `5f5de07`; the lowerer retains compatibility wrappers.

+All six SE-Conv positions now call `run_se_conv_layout_cleanup`, registered as `layout.se_conv_gate_nhwc` in `LAYOUT_PLAN`.
+Model-only capability preflight avoids state construction on irrelevant graphs.
+Its indexed common-region guard proves the leading Swish-style gate, Mean branch/adapters, second gate exclusivity, and complete inverse-Transpose output fan-out before snapshotting;
+the existing deep matcher retains validation of Logistic, affine, and Squeeze/Reshape gate variants.
+All graph mutations and removals use one differential index and active layout state.
+The SE-Conv implementation has no whole-graph map construction or direct operator-list deletion.
+SE-FC remains at its nine original call positions pending its separate indexed checkpoint.

 Synthetic input-boundary transpose elision lives in `passes/boundary_input_layout.py`.
 It only removes the adapter when public and